 Completion of Projects – Getting the Deficiencies Done!

-The construction industry is in an unprecedented busy time.
 The building of a project starts with finding a good, qualified contractor and ends with making sure the final details of construction are completed.
 It is the completion of these final details that often gets put to the back burner as the prime contractor and trades are forced to move to the next pressing job that is working against tight time frames and escalating costs.
 Our advice on getting a project completed and everyone paid:

 - Make sure as the owner or owner’s representative that there is a clearly defined deficiency list that is promptly sent to the prime contractor.
 The prime contractor should then promptly send it to the trade contractor with a clearly specified date for completion.

 - Managing Deficiencies:

 - Should not be confused with warranties which are not addressed by holdback, but appropriate bonding.

 - Last minute change orders are not a deficiency and should not be treated as such.

 - Owners should avoid multiple deficiency lists for the same project.
 Contractors can find it onerous to come back to work on what may be called a deficiency but is likely a warranty issue.

 - Utilize the standard contract documents (ie CCDC 2-2020) for the appropriate process.

 - Value of deficiency: BCCA recognizes as part of our policies that the deficiency holdback amount could be twice the value of the deficiency, subject to any supplementary conditions.